 - For further tips and recommendations, check out these resource guides for writing an op-ed or a letter to the editor.

 - Be nonpartisan.
 Your op-ed or letter to the editor can help educate students and community members about nonpartisan, science-based solutions.
 Avoid calling out candidates by party affiliation.

 - Here are some other great examples and prompts, developed with the Union of Concerned Scientists and 500 Women Scientists as part of their Get Out the Vote campaign in 2018.

 Step 4: Review your newspaper’s requirements and submit

 - Follow up.
 After you submit the op-ed wait a week and then follow up to find out if it has been accepted and will be printed.

 More about this activity

-As part of this effort, Science Rising is proud to partner with the National Science Policy Network (NSPN) and its 2020 Election Initiative.
-As part of the NSPN’s Advocacy Track for engagement, participating chapters will receive support on framing, editing, and promoting their op-eds.
+As part of this effort, Science Rising was proud to partner with the National Science Policy Network (NSPN) and its 2020 Election Initiative.
+As part of the NSPN’s Advocacy Track for engagement, participating chapters received support on framing, editing, and promoting their op-eds.